adrian-rosario/react-vite/README.md

 ## Utilized:

-- added modal with overlay, styes scoped to module
+- adding a modal with overlay, styes scoped to module, added some styles from Udemy example
 - test case for image display of `technical-difficulties.jpg` when there is an API error
 - test case for image change after button is clicked
 - default image displays until a dog button is clicked